 Day 3 – Cape Le Grand National Park & Stirling Ranges

-The views from the top of Frenchman Peak are pretty impressive, so this morning the top of Frenchman Peak is where we go.
-Following the hike, it’s back in the bus for the drive into the Stirling Ranges, with a lunch stop near Esperance along the way.
+The views from the top of Frenchman Peak over the Recherche Archipelago are pretty impressive, so this morning the top of Frenchman Peak is where we go.
+Following the hike, it's back on the bus for the drive into the Stirling Ranges.
 Depending on the time of the year, in spring we might seek out the beautiful wildflowers, or in the heat of summer, some secret swimming spots.

-Today driving time is about 6 hours and the walking time is about 2 hours.
-Tonight, we swag camp at a private campground in the Stirling Ranges with shower and toilet facilities.
+Today driving time is about 6 hours and tonight, swag camp at a private campground in the Stirling Ranges with shower and toilet facilities.

 Day 4 – Stirling Ranges & South West Coast

-Today visit the oldest mountain range in the world, the Porongurups.
-They rise from the landscape like an island.
-Set out on a two-hour hike through some spectacular forests to Castle Rock.
-A bit of a climb but worth every bit of effort as you are rewarded with breathtaking views over the region.
-Jump back on the bus for a magnificent coastal drive towards Albany.
-Be wowed at The Gap and Natural Bridge before stopping for a dip at magical Elephant Rocks and Greens Pool in William Bay National Park near Denmark.
+Visit the Porongurups for a two-hour hike through some spectacular forests to Castle Rock.
+A bit of a climb but worth every bit of effort.
+Take a magnificent coastal drive towards Albany and be wowed at The Gap and Natural Bridge.
+Stop for a dip at Elephant Rocks and Greens Pool in William Bay National Park.

-From the coast to the forest, discover the pristine wilderness and old-growth forests of the Walpole region.
+From the ocean to the forest, discover the old-growth forests of the Walpole Wilderness Region.
 The last stop of the day is at the largest Tingle Tree in Western Australia.

 We do about 4.5 hours of driving today, with stops along the way.
-Tonight, we camp at a Quinnup Caravan Park which has shower and toilet facilities.
+Tonight, we camp at a Quinninup Caravan Park which has shower and toilet facilities.

 Day 5 – Margaret River

-Today we drive around 4 hours making stops along the way.
-Tonight, we camp at Big Valley Caravan Park in Margaret River which has shower and toilet facilities.
+Today travel around 200km (5 hours), making tasting stops along the way.
+Tonight, camp at Big Valley Caravan Park in Margaret River which has shower and toilet facilities.

 Day 6 – Margaret River to Perth

-On the last day of the tour, you’ll wake to the now-familiar laugh of kookaburras.
+On the last day of the tour, wake to the now-familiar laugh of kookaburras.
 Roll up your swag one last time before jumping on the bus to Dunsborough.
-There, you’ll meet Wardandi custodian Josh, who will introduce you to the world’s oldest living culture with his authentic and personal interpretation.
+Meet Wardandi custodian Josh, who will introduce you to the world's oldest living culture with his authentic and personal interpretation.
 Go deep down into the Ngilgi Cave for a memorable underground didgeridoo performance.
 Taste native foods, and experience traditional fire-lighting on this unique Indigenous cultural experience.

-As your tour draws to an end, we’ll have a last dip at the popular tourist town of Busselton, where it’s hard to miss the 19th-century Jetty stretching 1.8km into Geographe Bay.
-One last stint on the road has us arriving into Perth around 6pm.
+As your tour draws to an end, stop at the popular tourist town of Busselton, where it's hard to miss the 19th-century Jetty stretching 1.8km into Geographe Bay.
+One last stint on the road has us arriving into Perth around 6 pm.

 Meals: Please advise of any special dietary requirements at the time of booking.
 We offer plenty of variety and do our best to provide fresh products.
 Snacks, soft drinks and alcohol are not included.

-Swags: When camping, we use individual swags.
-Swags are ‘Aussie Bed Rolls’ made from sturdy canvas with a mattress built into the swag.
-Passengers need to provide their own sleeping bag and pillow to insert into the swag.
+Swags: When camping, we use single swags.
+Swags are 'Aussie Bed Rolls' made from sturdy canvas with a mattress built into the swag.
+Passengers need to provide a sleeping bag and pillow to insert into the swag.

-Our wet weather option is a 3-person dome tent which is shared by 2 people, but these are only provided in the case of heavy rain.
+Our wet weather option is a 3-person dome tent, which is shared by two people.
+These are only provided in the case of heavy rain.

 Fitness: A good level of fitness is required, and you need to be prepared for walks of between 3-9 kilometres on some days.
 This may involve rough ground and perhaps getting wet.